The majority of people want to live as long as possible and stay healthy as long as possible.

 The study found that 2.5 h/week (equivalent to 30 min daily of moderate intensity activity on 5 days a week) compared with no activity was associated with a reduction in mortality risk of 19%, while 7 h/week of moderate activity compared with no activity reduced the mortality risk by 24% .

 Brisk walking can be an example of moderate physical activity.
-Also, it can include housework, gardening, stair climbing as part of daily life.
+Also, it can include housework, gardening, and stair climbing as part of daily life.

 Running is an example of vigorous physical activity.